 Rodeo Ben's camaraderie with the cowboys helped him design the perfect jean for the rodeo.
-In 1947, cowboys Jim Shoulders, Bill Linderman and Freckles Brown tested out the new 13MWZ jeans, now known as the "Cowboy Cut."
-According to G. Daniel DeWeese, a Western wear historian and author of "Western Shirts: A Classic American Fashion," Rodeo Ben's long-rise fit allowed cowboys easier movement in the saddle.
-The back pockets also sat higher so cowboys wouldn't sit on their wallets when riding and the belt loops were lengthened to allow for heavier belts and large trophy belt buckles.
+In 1947, cowboys Jim Shoulders, Bill Linderman, and Freckles Brown tested out the new 13MWZ jeans, now known as the "Cowboy Cut."
+According to G. Daniel DeWeese, a Western wear historian and author of "Western Shirts: A Classic American Fashion," Rodeo Ben's long-rise fit allowed cowboys more effortless movement in the saddle.
+The back pockets also sat higher, so cowboys wouldn't sit on their wallets when riding, and the belt loops were lengthened to allow for heavier belts and large trophy belt buckles.

 Country Music 'Jeanology'

 In 1948, champion rodeo cowboy Jim Shoulders signed on to endorse the brand.
 Less than three decades later, Wrangler became the first and only western wear brand to be endorsed by the Pro Rodeo Cowboy Association.
 Since then, the brand has become synonymous with the west.